kzorluoglu/chameleon-installer/readme.md

 # Chameleon Shop Creator

-This tool provides a command-line interface for creating a new Chameleon Shop.
-It checks system requirements, clones the Chameleon system from GitHub, and runs Composer to install dependencies.
+This command-line tool facilitates the creation of a new Chameleon Shop, automating tasks such as system requirement checks, cloning from GitHub, and setting up the project with Composer.

 ## Requirements